 Handsomely appointed in a refined yet relaxed style, with appealingly rustic touches, the rooms provide unparalleled and memorable views over the fabled Luberon Valley and mountains.

-La Bastide De Moustiers • Le Village Moustiers-Saint-Marie • 4-star
+Hotel le Colombier • Le Village Moustiers-Saint-Marie • 3-star

 Located three minutes from the airport and ten minutes from Aix-en-Provence TGV train station, the Pullman Marseille Provence Airport hotel invites you to come and relax in its spacious, air-conditioned rooms.
 The 4-star hotel has a restaurant-lounge bar featuring a fireplace.
 Free WiFi is available throughout the hotel.
 For even greater comfort, you can use the 24-hour hotel-airport shuttle service.

-Helpful Information for 2017 Camargue and Provence France Photography Tour I
+Helpful Information for 2020 Camargue and Provence France Photography Tour

 WEATHER and HOTELS

 Temperatures this time of year could be in the mid-70’s up to the 90’s.
-All of the 4- and 5-star hotels will have air-conditioning and WiFi; most will have pools too.
+All hotels will have air-conditioning and Wi-Fi; most will have pools too.
 This trip is not a standard photo tour; we have included some of the most beautiful accommodations to make this truly enjoyable!
 Not all accommodations will look like that of your fellow travelers.
-Since we are staying in smaller more boutique hotels, room sizes and views will vary.
+Since we’re staying in smaller boutique-style hotels, room sizes and views will vary.